Augustus7734/astrozane-hugo/content/astronomy/Vespera/index.md

 These should load in full resolution by default thanks to the way my website is coded - if you're on a desktop, just right click to "open in new tab" - if you're on mobile, you can just zoom in or save the photos to your device.

-I have more images that I'm not entirely happy yet with on a separate page.

 ## Emission & Reflection Nebulae

 ### Cone Nebula, Christmas Tree Cluster & Hubble's Variable Nebula